powerchordinc/code-challenge/front-end/README.md

 The schema is just a json document that contains within it the rules necessary for displaying a document's attributes.

-Within the schema there is an array of fields which each represent an attribute on the product data object.
-You will also find a `types` directory within each `challenge_` directory that contains the flow definition for the schema.
+Within the `schema` there is an array of `fields` which each represent an attribute on the product data object.
+The `key` property of the field associates the product values with the schema's fields.
+Within the `types` directory for each challenge a flow definition exists for your reference.

 # Challenge 1